Alansaji2003/100-days-of-code/log.md

 Made a sign in page for a email newsletter.
 Using mailchimps API and hosted it on glitch
 ### DAY 33
 Made recepe finding web app with edamam API
+### Day 34
+To do list to demonstrate EJS templating, hosted it on glitch
+### Day 35
+Making a blog posting site with multiple pages to demontrate the use of EJS templating
 ### Day 36
+working with SQL
+### Day 37
 connecting mongoDB with node using mongoose
-### Day 37
+### Day 38
-earning CRUD operations of latest mongosh shell
+learning CRUD operations of latest mongosh shell
-###Day 39
+### Day 39
 working with node.js core module (fileSystem)
 ### Day 40
 Been busy for a couple of months....anyway completed 3 projects from freecodecamp responsive web design certification: -cat website, cafe menu, css markers
 ### Day 41
 freecodecamp responsive web design certification: first project completion Survey form